 Europeana is a government-funded collection of European cultural heritage. filmarchives online lists non-fiction films from archives in many European countries.
 The others are:

 TeacherTube has a large collection of educational videos, especially useful for schools where computers are blocked from accessing YouTube.
-OpenEd and WatchKnowLearn include videos from YouTube and other sources.
+ACT Academy and WatchKnowLearn include videos from YouTube and other sources.
 OpenEd is organized around United States K-12 education standards, while WatchKnowLearn is organized into topics for children ages 3 to 18.
 On SchoolTube, most videos are made by students and approved by their school.
 National Geographic videos are mostly short videos of wildlife and science.

 Educational videos can also be found on the library services and many of the other tools included here.